sideburns3000/vscode-dialog-language/README.md

 ## Release Notes

+### 1.1.0 - 2022-03-10

+#### Changed

+Big thanks go to Nathanaël Marion ([Natrium729](https://marketplace.visualstudio.com/publishers/natrium729)), who contributed these changes:

+* Improved syntax highlighting with better, more fine-grained and redefined scopes.
+* Improved language configuration by adding a word pattern, such that VS Code's word completion will now work better for Dialog files and take into account leading sigils such as `$` or `#`.

 ### 1.0.0 - 2019-09-13

 Initial release.

 ## License

-Copyright (c) 2019 Michael Lauenstein.
+Copyright (c) 2019-present Michael Lauenstein.
 Released under the MIT License (see LICENSE).